why-agency/why-itunes-test-quick-FE/README.md

   - Fetching should be done in a Next.js [server component](https://nextjs.org/docs/app/getting-started/fetching-data)

 - Render the items as cards in a grid layout.
 The layout should be responsive and work on desktop and mobile screen sizes.
-- Style the card and the grid.
+- Style the card and the grid in a basic way.

 ### ⭐ Additional steps